elugens/hello-javascript/docs/general-javascript-questions/data-types/object-keys-values-entries.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Like a for..in loop, these methods ignore properties that use Symbol(...) as keys.
-If we want symbolic keys too, we can use Object.getOwnPropertySymbols.</div><br />
+If we want symbolic keys too, we can use Object.getOwnPropertySymbols().</div><br />
   <div><strong>Technical Response:</strong> No, Just like a for..in loop, these methods ignore properties that use Symbol(...) as keys.
 Usually, that is convenient.
-But if we want symbolic keys too, there is a separate method Object.getOwnPropertySymbols that returns an array of only symbolic keys.
+But if we want symbolic keys too, there is a separate method Object.getOwnPropertySymbols() that returns an array of only symbolic keys.
 Also, a method exists, Reflect.ownKeys(obj), that returns all keys.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />